Yongci/yongci.github.io/EN/About/aboutme.md

 > 🚀 Mainly engaged in the field of Cloud Native/Container orchestration

-Currently working in eBay CCOE department, mainly responsible for CI/CD workflow design, Cloud Native application development and other related research and development work.
+Mainly responsible for CI/CD workflow design, Cloud Native application development and other related research and development work.

-94 years old young man...😝

 A heavy user of the Linux operating system.
 From basic commands to kernel compilation, I played with everything before. 😖